chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Philosophically, I really like this.
 Practically, though, it is a slightly bumpier experience for me than the Git approach at the moment.
 Recall that I do not use `git add --patch` directly.
 Instead, I always stage changes into the Git index using a graphical tool like [Fork][fork].
 That workflow is slightly nicer than editing a diff—at least, as Jujutsu does it today.
 In Fork (and similar tools), you start with *no* changes and add what you want to the change set you want.
 By contrast, `jj split` launches a diff view with *all* the changes from a given commit present: splitting the commit involves *removing* changes from the right side of the diff so that it has only the changes you want to be present in the first of two new commits; whatever is *not* present in the final version of the right side when you close your diff editor ends up in the second commit.

-If this sounds a little complicated, that is because *it is*.
-There are two big downsides to this approach, philosophically elegant though it is.
+If this sounds a little complicated, that is because it is—at least for today.
+That qualifier is important, because a lot of this is down to tooling, and we have about as much dedicated tooling for Jujutsu as Git had in 2007, which is to say: not much.
+Qualifier notwithstanding, and philosophical elegance notwithstanding, the complexity is still real here in early 2024.
+There are two big downsides as things stand.
 First, I find it comes with more cognitive load.
 It requires thinking in terms of negation rather than addition, and the “second commit” becomes less and less visible over time as you remove it from the first commit.
 Second, it requires you to repeat the operation when breaking up something into more than two commits.
 I semi-regularly take a single bucket of changes on disk and chunk it up into *many* more than just 2 commits, though!
 That significantly multiplies the cognitive overhead.

 Now, since I started working with Jujutsu, the team has switched the default view for working with these kinds of diffs to using `scm-diff-editor`, a <abbr title="textual user interface">TUI</abbr> which has a first-class notion of this kind of workflow.[^meld] That <abbr>TUI</abbr> works reasonably well, but is much less pleasant to use than something like the nice <abbr>GUI</abbr>s of [Fork][fork]  or [Tower][tower].